FACTBOX-Illegal immigration in the United States

-* The state is the principal corridor for illegal immigrants entering the United States from Mexico.
-The U.S. Border Patrol's Tucson sector has made an average of 650 arrests a day so far this year.
-Phoenix police reported 357 extortion-related abductions in 2007 targeting people with ties to Mexican smuggling rings.
+* Arizona, which borders Mexico, is the principal corridor for illegal immigrants entering the United States.
+The U.S. Border Patrol's Tucson sector has made an average of 650 arrests a day this year.

-* President Barack Obama backs a comprehensive overhaul of federal immigration laws.
-Any reform is seen as unlikely to pass Congress this year and Obama has said lawmakers may not have the appetite to tackle it before the November congressional elections.
-Some Democrats fear delay could cause a backlash among Latino voters.
+* President Obama backs a comprehensive overhaul of federal immigration laws.
+Any reform bill has a slim chance of passage in Congress this year.
+Obama has said lawmakers may not have the appetite to tackle it ahead of the November elections.
+But some Democrats fear delay could cause a backlash among Latino voters.

-* Obama supports a system that allows illegal immigrants who have otherwise obeyed U.S. law to pay a fine, learn English and become citizens; as well as tightening border security and clamping down on employers that hire undocumented workers.
+* Obama supports a system that allows undocumented immigrants in good standing to pay a fine, learn English and become citizens.
+He also backs tightening border security and clamping down on employers that hire undocumented workers.

-* The last attempt to overhaul the U.S. immigration system, by Obama's predecessor, President George W. Bush, in 2007, was torpedoed by Bush's fellow Republicans in Congress.
+* The last attempt to overhaul the U.S. immigration system, by his predecessor, President George W. Bush in 2007, was torpedoed by Republicans in Congress.

-* It requires state and local police officers to arrest those unable to provide documentation proving they are in the country legally.
-It also makes it a crime to transport someone who is an illegal immigrant and to hire day laborers off the street.
+* Under Arizona's new law, state and local police officers are required to arrest those unable to provide documentation proving they are in the country legally.
+It also makes it a crime to transport someone who is an illegal immigrant, and to hire day laborers off the street.

-* In just the first three months of 2010, more than 1,180 bills and resolutions relating to immigrants and refugees were introduced in state legislatures across the country.
+* In the first three months of this year, more than 1,180 bills and resolutions relating to immigrants and refugees were introduced in state legislatures across the country.
 Of those bills, 71 laws were enacted and 87 resolutions adopted in 25 states.